-Stormwater runoff from watershed areas in the pre- and post-development conditions and the post-construction stormwater management practices have been modeled for the 1, 10 and 100- year, 24-hour storm events using the Hydraflow Hydrographs.
+Stormwater runoff from watershed areas in the pre and post-development conditions and the post-construction stormwater management practices have been modeled for the 1, 10 and 100-year, 24-hour storm events using the Hydraflow Hydrographs.
 Time of Concentration (Tc) values for pre and post-development conditions were determined using the TR-55 methodology.
-When Tc values are equal or less than 6 minutes, this value is assigned per standard practice.
+When Tc values are equal to or less than 6 minutes, this value is assigned as is standard practice.
 Runoff rates have been calculated using the SCS Unit Hydrograph method.
-The sizing and layout of the underground storage system was completed using StormTech's Design Manual.